 The Gnostic way of faith is about "knowing" Jesus and God as in a relationship.
 This relationship is free, open, creative, and not the same for all.
 One does not have to be told what to believe and even how to act, yet there is a respect for knowledge and even differing opinions.
 You can and should use your brain as well as your emotion, as faith can grow and our beliefs, which we all have, can change.
 You have the ability to think for yourself and have the freedom to choose what is most loving as love is left open to interpretation in Jesus' Great Commandment.
 The Gnostic style believes seeking God is more important than finding God by a certain dogma or belief.
 Faith is more spiritual than accepting any closed system of beliefs.

-This way of faith is found in these new gospels, and the reason they were called "gnostic" by the church is that the Greek word, "gnosis," meant "knowing."
-In these gospels that is how the term is used.
-"No," said the church as it meant "knowledge," and the way of the faith was to believe only the knowledge that it taught as the unquestionable truth.
-As the gospels did not always agree with the beliefs and doctrines they taught, they were false, and the way of faith was to believe correctly.
+This way of faith is found in these new gospels, and a reason to still call them "gnostic" is that the Greek word, "gnosis," meant "knowing," and as one scholar has pointed out, that is how is always used in these texts.
+We now know that was how this term was used.
+"No," said the church as it meant "knowledge," and the way of the faith was to believe only the knowledge that it taught.
+As the gospels did not always agree with the beliefs and doctrines (the true knowledge of God), what they taught, was false, and the way of faith --- was to believe correctly.
 The Gnostics did believe in Jesus, but faith was led not by unchangeable beliefs but by seeking and knowing the Lord and Savior -- the one they often called the living Jesus.
+Thankfully, many are believing this way again, and for those who do, these gospels give reason to renew and celebrate this different kind of faith.
+For your information, as this web site does not use footnotes and other sources to document what is being presented, my book was written to do just that with the common person in mind.
+I believe it validates what you will find here, but there are many other great books out there.
+A great place to start is Elaine Pagel's The Gnostic Gospels.

 To sign up for a free Gnostic Christians Newsletter, go to "Contact Us."
 Thanks